ShapeShift VS Changelly: Cryptocurrency Exchange Comparison

 From the start, it has been the company politics to establish good communication with other big names in the crypto industry.
 Changelly has partnered with businesses like Exodus, Binance, MyEtherWallet, BRD, Edge, Coinomi, Trezor, Ledger, Enin, Huobi Wallet, and more.

-Both platforms support a great number of cryptocurrencies, ranging from the primary “mainstream” coins like Bitcoin, Ethereum, and Litecoin to some lesser-known and newly launched coins available to traders who are ready to take the risk at the prospect of higher returns.
+Both platforms support a great number of cryptocurrencies, ranging from the primary “mainstream” coins like Bitcoin, Ethereum, and Litecoin, the lesser-known but promising coins like Ripple, Monero, and Dash, to some newly launched coins available to traders who are ready to take the risk at the prospect of higher returns.
 ShapeShift currently supports more than 50 different cryptocurrencies, while Changelly supports over one hundred.

 The main difference between the two platforms is in the fiat availability.
-ShapeShift doesn’t support fiat currencies but it has partnered up with Simplex which at least gives you the option to convert Bitcoins to USD or EUR.
+ShapeShift doesn’t support fiat currencies but it has partnered up with Simplex which at least gives you the option to convert Bitcoins to US Dollars or Euros.
 Changelly sets itself apart by allowing users to buy all digital coins with USD or EUR, and even use your credit or debit card for purchases.
-However, it has to be Visa or Mastercard, and although you’re allowed to use any currency, they will automatically be converted to USD or EUR.
+However, your bank card has to be Visa or Mastercard, and although you’re allowed to use any fiat currency, they will automatically be converted to USD or EUR.

 Since both platforms are non-custodial, they don’t hold on to your funds or store them in a digital wallet as other exchanges do.
 The funds only move through the site and end up in a wallet of your choice.
 This makes you responsible for your coins, so always double-check that you’ve provided the correct wallet address before placing an order.
 This also means that hackers already know they won’t find pools full of money on these platforms and usually stay away from them.